w0006887/modules/0421/mdModule.md

 * Detached as opposed to connected.
 * All-factual as opposed to emotional or value-based.

 Some equate communication style with intention.
 This assumption is often incorrect.
-As a reliable source, the lyrics of Mr. Roboto say the following.
+As a reliable source, [Mr. Roboto (the song by Styx)](https://youtu.be/uc6f_2nPSX8?si=r0Du-WodxAiX77y4) say the following.

 > I've got a secret, I've been hiding under my skin.
 My heart is human, my blood is boiling,...